harilpatel/15_DAYS_SUMMER-INTERNSHIP/README.md

 Day-1
-1)Table Tag
+Table Tag
-2)Registration Form
+Registration Form

 Day 2
-1)Welcome to PHP
+Welcome to PHP
-2)Variables in PHP
+Variables in PHP
-3)if...else in PHP
+if...else in PHP
-4)Switch case in PHP
+Switch case in PHP
-5)For Loop in PHP
+For Loop in PHP
 and other C static programs like leap year etc.
-6)Date & Time Function in PHP
+Date & Time Function in PHP
-7)Math Functions in PHP
+Math Functions in PHP
-8)String Functioins in PHP
+String Functioins in PHP
-9)Function in PHP
+Function in PHP
-10)array in php
+array in php

+Day-3

+For Loop program using Table Tag convert day 2's static program dynamic through form get and post method
+Registration Form Using PHP

+Day-4

+PHP Template Integration
+searching and integration work

+Day-5

+remaining work in theme 2

+Day-6

+integration work in theme3

+Day-7

+Numerical Array, Index Dynamic Array
+Assosiative Array
+Array Functions
+Total 30 Functions

+Day -8

+Database connection.
+insertion operation in php.

+Day - 9

+learning about select and delete query perform deletion operation in php both softdeletion and hard deletion. learn to fetching data from database redirection on pages

+Day - 10

+Learning a update query and embed into theme.
+Perform update operations on table